 Make the Gig Economy Work For You

+You can make the gig economy work for you!
 Millennials know all about popular app services, such as Uber and Deliveroo.
 They regularly use them to hail a ride or order their favorite takeout.
 You probably know all about the benefits of using these modern service businesses!

 But have you ever considered working for them?
 For instance, Uber is regularly looking for new drivers, and food-delivery apps are always on the lookout for cyclists and drivers who can deliver meals to customers.
 The best thing about working for these firms in this way is that you will be self-employed and have some say in the hours you work.
-However, these types of job – that make up what is now known as the ‘gig economy’ – aren’t always the most stable options.
+However, these types of jobs – that makeup what is now known as the ‘gig economy’ – aren’t always the most stable options.
 That’s because you won’t have a contract, and aren’t always guaranteed to be given enough work.

 But is there a way to make the gig economy work for you?
 Read on to find out!

 It’s a good idea to try and boost your income by finding a side hustle that you can do on the side of your gig work.
 That way, if there is a week when you don’t get called out as much, you won’t be financially worse off for it.
 It possible, you might even want to try and get two different gig jobs so that they support each other.

 Become Financially Stable First

 Before you do take a job in the gig economy, you should try and get into a strong financial situation.
 That means to clear off any debt and fix your credit ratings.
 There are a few credit cards to help build credit that could be worth taking out.
 Once you are financially stable, going for a week or two without a lot of gig work shouldn’t harm you too much.